sunrita-poddar/l2SToRM/README.md

 Results:

-The result is saved in the result.mat and a few frames have been saved in the video file result.avi.
+A few frames of the result are saved in the video file result.avi.